Police Misconduct

 How the CCRB Fits In — And Why It's Not Enough

-The Civilian Complaint Review Board is NYC’s independent agency for investigating complaints against NYPD officers in four categories: Force, Abuse of Authority, Discourtesy, and Offensive Language.
-Filing a CCRB complaint is free and can be done online, by phone at 800-341-CCRB, or in person at any NYPD precinct.
+Most major jurisdictions have some form of civilian oversight board for law enforcement.
+In New York City, the Civilian Complaint Review Board (CCRB) is the independent agency that investigates complaints against NYPD officers in four categories: Force, Abuse of Authority, Discourtesy, and Offensive Language.
+Filing a CCRB complaint in NYC is free and can be done online, by phone at 800-341-CCRB, or in person at any NYPD precinct.

-But there’s a critical limitation: CCRB recommendations are not binding.
-Only the Police Commissioner can impose final discipline — and they can deviate from CCRB recommendations without explanation.
+But there is a critical limitation that applies in New York City and in many other jurisdictions: civilian oversight board recommendations are typically not binding.
+In NYC, only the Police Commissioner can impose final discipline — and can deviate from CCRB recommendations without explanation.

-A CCRB complaint is not a substitute for a civil lawsuit.
-It can generate useful documentation for your case, but it cannot get you compensation, and it does not protect your legal deadlines.
+A complaint with a civilian oversight board is not a substitute for a civil lawsuit.
+It can generate useful documentation for your case and may be required to preserve some state law claims, but it cannot get you compensation.
+And it does not protect your legal deadlines.
 If you were harmed by officer misconduct, a civil rights lawsuit is the mechanism that can actually deliver accountability and damages.
 For a broader view of how to navigate both, see our Civil Rights & Constitutional Litigation overview.

 Ready to Talk Through Your Case?